visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 In the last part you will learn how to use code for visual sketching.
 We will use P5, a javascript version of Processing that is often used by artists and designers.
 You will learn how to create a code based image, what interactions are possible and how libraries work.

 ### Instructions
-Based on part 1 and 2, you now select one image that you will use as a starting point for your sketch.
+You now select one image that you will use as a starting point for your P5 sketch.
+In this sketch, you are relatively free to communicate an insight about the work of art you choose for this last part of the assignment.
+This can be (partly) based on the insights you explicitly gained in the analysis (I) and/or evaluation (II) part, but it can also be something else you discovered.

 ### Deliverables
-A 1 page pdf that contains a reflectons about how
+A 1 page pdf that contains a reflectons about how you approached the problem and what kind of iterations you went through.
+Word limit is 300 words.
+It should also include a link using Share->Fullscreen, for example https://editor.p5js.org/maartenwijntjes/full/sCLGJg6H.

 ### Assessment criteria
 For Part 3 we will use the following criteria:
-* Relevant: is the hypothesis meaningful?
-* Clear: are the results clearly visualised?
+* True: Good reflection
-* Like: is the interpretation of results critical?
+* Like: The sketch is visually strong

 ### Dates
 - Draft: 3-apr-2020